aappaapp/aappaapp/README.md

 ## About Me

-A very normal 13 years old child from Hong Kong.
+A very normal child from Hong Kong.
 I am bad at programming (and English).

-I have a YouTube channel about gaming.
-You can subscribe if you found it (It is hidden somewhere in the README).

 -   _Favourite Language:_ **Chinese**
 -   _Favourite Programming Language:_ **Typescript**